kiddoice/Projects/README.md

 Academic Related;
 - GyroSkill
+> Unity Based Game combined with ReactNative for cross platform compatibility. (iOS and Android)
 - Expo Based Messaging App with Navigation
+> An expo based messaging app that has location viewing capability.
 - Blynk Based Sleep Position Monitoring System
+> BlynkIoT App based Sleep position Monitoring System for those with Sleep Position related disorder.
 - Hardware Design of a Deep Learning-Based Water Quality Forecasting for Floating Fish Farms with Aeration Control
+> Responsible for the hardware aspect of the project, component selection, wiring, soldering, hardware-software integration.

 Professional/Intern Related;
 - EggCounter System for Hatchery Farm
+> Utilizes Machine Learning with YOLOv8 as its model to count and log Eggs that goes through the conveyor for a private client.
+Built on ReactNative for the Front-End.